daniel a rios

 Where are you currently working?

-At the beginning of January 2020, I started working as a Backend Developer at infarm.
+At the beginning of March 2023, I started working as a Senior Backend Engineer at thermondo.

 Is it true that you studied English Literature at University?